honeycombio/refinery/README.md

 ### Builds

 Refinery is built by [CircleCI](https://circleci.com/gh/honeycombio/refinery).
-Released versions of Refinery are available via Github under the Releases tab.
+Released versions of Refinery are available via GitHub under the Releases tab.

 ## Configuration